NeuroTechX/moabb/docs/source/install/install_pip.rst

 .. code-block:: bash

-   pip install moabb[deepleaning, carbonemission, docs]
+   pip install moabb[deepleaning,carbonemission,docs]

-See `Troubleshooting <moabb.Troubleshooting.com>`__ section if you have a problem.
+See the issue at Github if you have a problem.